cloudmc-inc/rules/README.md

 - Encouraging self-harm, suicide or violence.
 This includes comments like “kys” or sending images that contain that phrase or a word that refers to the phrase. [mute-1d] [ban-perm]
 - Use of racist, homophobic, transphobic, and similar hate terms/slurs.
 This includes in images/videos/gifs sent, even if it was meant as a joke or satire. [mute-24h] [ban-perm]
 - Offensive symbolism or symbolism of oppressive groups or regimes. [mute-1d] [ban-perm]
-- Inappropriate dialogue or actions towards anyone.
+- Inappropriate dialogue / predatory behaviour or actions towards anyone.
 This disallows any inappropriate dialogue in public channels. [ban-perm]
-- Explicit talk about sex, irl drugs, irl alcohol and other NSFW topics [ban-1d] [ban-perm]
+- Explicit talk about sex, irl drugs, irl alcohol and other NSFW topics [mute-1h] [ban-perm]
 - Supporting groups that promote- or promote/deny genocide, harrassment and/or discrimination.